 Golden rule #4 Don’t discourage and dishearten other mums

-They say: ‘Just you wait.
-You think it’s hard now, wait ’til baby’s born!’
+They say: ‘Just you wait, you think it’s hard now but wait ’til baby’s born!’

 They mean: Exactly what they’ve said.

-The truth: This kind of comment, I believe, is the worst comment of all.
-This is typically coming from one mother to another.
-It’s un-tribal and un-kind!
+The truth: I believe this kind of comment is the worst comment of all.
+This is typically coming from one mother to another and is un-tribal and un-kind!